Top Considerations When Evaluating an IT Provider for Your Firm

 Your IT provider is only as strong as the services it provides.
 Does the IT provider offer all of the solutions and services necessary to encompass all aspects of the technology foundation required to help your firm operate effectively and efficiently?
-These can vary depending on your firm’s specific business requirements, but may include such solutions as cloud services, cybersecurity, SIEM, backup & recovery services, disaster recovery, email & IM archiving, managed voice services, application hosting, consulting and project management.
+These can vary depending on your firm’s specific business requirements, but may include such solutions as cloud services, business transformation, cybersecurity, SIEM, backup & recovery services, disaster recovery, email & IM archiving, and more.

 Depth & Quality of Staff

 When selecting an outsourced IT provider, it is crucial to understand who you will potentially be working with.
 Is the organization led by a seasoned, reputable management team?
 Do they employ a skilled technical staff of engineers and analysts to assist with all stages of your infrastructure build-out and maintenance?
 What pertinent technical certifications do they hold?

 In addition to ensuring that the provider has a top-quality team, it is also important to note the depth of that staff.
 In other words, do they have a team of engineers and analysts that is large enough to ensure that someone will be available to assist you 24x7x365 if necessary?